awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 **Creating a virtual service in the AWS Management Console\.**

 1. Choose **Virtual services** in the left navigation\.

-1. Choose **Create virtual service**\.
+1. Choose **Create virtual service**

 1. For **Virtual service name**, choose a name for your virtual service\.
-We recommend that you use the service discovery name of the real service that you're targeting \(such as `my-service.default.svc.cluster.local`\)\.
+We recommend that you use the service discovery name of the real service that you're targeting \(such as `service-a.default.svc.cluster.local`\)\.

 1. For **Provider**, choose the provider type for your virtual service:
    + If you want the virtual service to spread traffic across multiple virtual nodes, select **Virtual router** and then choose the virtual router to use from the drop\-down menu\.
    + If you want the virtual service to reach a virtual node directly, without a virtual router, select **Virtual node** and then choose the virtual node to use from the drop\-down menu\.
    + If you don't want the virtual service to route traffic at this time \(for example, if your virtual nodes or virtual router doesn't exist yet\), choose **None**\.
 You can update the provider for this virtual service later\.

 1. Choose **Create virtual service** to finish\.

 1. Repeat this procedure as necessary to create virtual services for each remaining microservice in your application\.

 ## Update Your Microservice Task Definitions<a name="mesh-gs-ecs-update-microservices"></a>

-After you create your service mesh, virtual nodes, virtual routers, routes, and virtual services, you must update the Amazon ECS task definitions for your microservices to be compatible with App Mesh\.
-Complete the steps in the following sections to update your services' task definitions to work with App Mesh\.
+After you create your service mesh, virtual nodes, virtual routers, routes, and virtual services, you must update the Amazon ECS task definitions for your microservices to be compatible with App Mesh Complete the steps in the following sections to update your services' task definitions to work with App Mesh\.
 When you are finished, update your Amazon ECS services to start using App Mesh with your Amazon ECS application\.

 ### Proxy Configuration<a name="mesh-gs-ecs-proxyconfig"></a>